Are my received donations subject to tax?

-In almost most cases, there are no tax consequences.
-Donations are gifts and as such are not taxed and in most cases there is no obligation to report them.
-Always check with the tax authorities in the country of declaration for the exact rules and conditions.
+In almost most cases, there are no tax implications when raising money through crowdfunding.
+Donations are gifts and as such are untaxed.
+Always check the tax authorities in the country of declaration for the exact rules and conditions.

 Great Britain